Miss Nagaland: Final results

+Sub-title awards

 Miss Nagaland 2021

 Following a hiatus in 2020 when Miss Nagaland could not take place owing to the COVID-19 pandemic, the 32nd edition of the pageant was held on 20 December 2021 at the Regional Centre of Excellence for Music & Performing Arts, Jotsoma, Kohima.
 Kawimaningsiliu Mharoni Khüvüng from Peren was crowned the winner at the end of the event.

 The Miss Nagaland 2021 pageant marked the continuing 30th anniversary celebrations of the Beauty and Aesthetics Society of Nagaland.